-You have electronic devices sitting around the house you’d like to get rid of, and you’ve also heard there’s gold, silver and other precious metals in many of them.
+You have electronic devices sitting around the house you’d like to get rid of, and you’ve also heard there’s gold in electronics as well as silver and other precious metals in many of them.
 It stands to reason that if you take them to a certified e-waste company, like Cohen, you should be able to make some good money.

 Unfortunately, you can’t count on it.

 In fact, the opposite will likely be the case.
 Many recyclers, including Cohen, will charge you a small fee to take them off your hands.

 Even so, properly disposing of household and handheld devices is important, and it’s the right thing to do.

 It’s true there’s often silver, platinum, palladium and gold in our damaged or outmoded electronics, not to mention plastic, glass and other materials that have some scrap value.
 The primary reason is that precious metals conduct electricity much better than alloys.
 They also have properties like corrosion resistance and hardness that are important in electronic devices.